Toxaris/pts/DEVELOPMENT.md

 # Starting

+If you want to explore the code base with ghci, here is a good setup which might help you to get started.

 1. Do `cabal repl` to start GHCi on the project.
+This will load `PTS.Interactive` by default.
 2. Use `:browse` to see what's available.
+We try to give easy access to convenience functions by putting them in `PTS.Interactive` or re-exporting them from there, but YMMV.

 3. Use `:add` to load new Haskell sources if ever needed.
 4. Use `:m + module` to import a new module, or `:m + *module` to also import its internals.